Employment Tribunals & The Range of Costs

 - preparing for a Final Hearing including instructions to Counsel.

 If some of the above stages are not required, this will normally be reflected in the fees.
-You may wish to handle the claim yourself and only have our advice in relation to some of the stages; this can also be arranged according to your individual needs.
+You may wish to handle the unfair or wrongful dismissal claim yourself and only have our advice in relation to some of the stages; this can also be arranged according to your individual needs.

 The costs information given is general and if you instruct us to act for you, we will give you more precise and personalised information.